DisobedientToast99/oak-egghax/README.md

 ---

-Put "all" in SearchFor inorder to skip filtering
+Put "all" in SearchFor skip filtering

 ---